f1lem0n/transfold/README.md

-   lint - static code analysis with flake8 and mypy clean - remove common artifacts from the directory tree as well as built and installed package checksum - generate md5 checksum of the repository verify - verify md5 checksum of the repository (if stdout is empty then checksums are equal) install - build and install current development version in a virtual environment
+   lint - static code analysis with flake8 and mypy clean - remove common artifacts from the directory tree as well as built and installed package checksum - generate md5 checksum of the repository diff - verify md5 checksum of the repository (if stdout is empty then checksums are equal) install - build and install current development version in a virtual environment
    ```